H.R. 17: Paycheck Fairness Act

 Are small businesses exempt from H.R.
 17?

 Some are.
-The bill says small enterprises already exempt under existing wage-law coverage rules would remain exempt from its new requirements.
+Small enterprises already exempt under existing federal wage-law coverage rules would stay exempt from the bill's new requirements.
+The Labor Department would also publish technical-assistance materials to help them comply.

 Based on H.R.
 17 bill text